Tomatillo Salsa Verde Canning Recipe

 I like to make a big batch of salsa in the fall to use through the winder as a base for making Chicken taco soup with tortilla chips!
-This salsa adds such a fresh taste, it's like a spoon full of summer in the middle of winter;) This recipe can be made as a hot salsa or mild, and comes from the Ball Blue Book Recipe, it is a tested recipe, and makes a small batch of 3 pint jars.
-I always double or triple the batch!
+This salsa bursts with garden-fresh flavor… It’s like a taste of summer sunshine bottled up to brighten any winter meal.

 Equipment